-Staff and volunteers are encouraged to raise concerns about poor or unsafe practice and potential failings in the school's safeguarding regime via: -

-- the staff handbook
+Staff and volunteers are encouraged to raise concerns about poor or unsafe practice and potential failings in the school's safeguarding regime via:- the staff handbook

-- the staff code of conduct

-- the visitor's/volunteer's code of conduct
+- the staff code of conduct - the visitor's/volunteer's code of conduct

 In the first instance, unless the employee reasonably believes their Headteacher to be involved in the wrongdoing, any concerns should be raised with the employee's Headteacher.
-If he/she believes the Headteacher to be involved, then the employee should proceed straight to the Chair of Local Governing Body

-Where a member of staff feels unable to raise a concern with either of the individuals identified above the NSPCC whistle-blowing helpline is available to them.
+If he/she believes the Headteacher to be involved, then the employee should proceed straight to the Chair of Academy Council Where a member of staff feels unable to raise a concern with either of the individuals identified above the NSPCC whistle-blowing helpline is available to them.

-3.9 Training For Adults Working/Volunteering In Our School
+Training For Adults Working/Volunteering In Our School

-We are committed to ensuring staff and volunteers know and understand: -
+We are committed to ensuring staff and volunteers know and understand:-

-- the signs and symptoms of abuse, neglect and exploitation; - how to identify pupils who may benefit from early help; - when to share information - their responsibility for referring concerns to the designated safeguarding lead / deputy; - the procedures for reporting safeguarding /child protection concerns about adults working with children (allegations)
+- the signs and symptoms of abuse; - how to identify pupils who may benefit from early help; - their responsibility for referring concerns to the designated safeguarding lead / deputy; - the procedures for reporting safeguarding /child protection concerns about adults working with children (allegations)

-Staff training
+Formal training